The protocol you implement to interact with the text input system and enable features such as autocorrection and multistage text input in documents.

 - tvOS 9.0+

 Objects of classes that adopt the

-UITextInput protocol provide the text input system with text positions and text ranges on demand, answer questions about layout and writing direction, perform hit-testing (returning text positions and ranges for a given point), and provide the system with rectangles that can be used for highlighting ranges of text and drawing the caret.
+UITextInput protocol provide the text input system with text positions and text ranges on demand, answer questions about layout and writing direction, perform hit-testing—that is, returning text positions and ranges for a given point—and provide the system with rectangles that can be used for highlighting ranges of text and drawing the caret.
 In addition, a

 UITextInput object maintains ranges for selected text and marked text.

 Marked text, which is part of multistage text input, represents provisionally inserted text that the user has yet to confirm.
 It is styled in a distinctive way.
 The range of marked text always contains within it a range of selected text, which might be a range of characters or the caret.